 Convert Voice MP3 files to WAV using To WAV Converter:

-- If the size of output Voice WAV should be decreased even more, select the Audio Codec as 'PCM 8bit', 'G.711', 'ADPCM', or 'GSM' in Preferences / Format.
+If the size of output Voice WAV should be decreased even more, select the WAV Codec as 'PCM 8bit', 'G.711', 'ADPCM', or 'GSM' in Preferences / Format.

 - In the Finder, select a few Voice MP3 files or folders containing them.

 Drag files, selected in the Finder, and drop them into To WAV Converter, to start MP3 to WAV conversion.

 Click on the links in the Progress Window to access new Voice WAV files.

 Sometimes, when converting Speech or Voice MP3 to WAV, it makes sense to apply some tweaks, saving the size of the resulting WAVs, without damaging the quality too much.

 The voiced speech of a typical adult will fit in the range of about 100Hz to 300Hz.
 So, for the speech audio, it is safe to lower the Sample Rate and set it fixed, say, to 8000Hz, 11025Hz, or 16000Hz.
 Such downsampling could reduce the size of output WAV a few times.